Can Adultery Be Punished in a Prenuptial or Postnuptial Agreement?

 - Hawaii 2022.
 Crofford.
 “Because the agreements require the family court to make determinations of fault, they violate Hawai‘i’s policy of no-fault divorce.”

-The California Court of Appeal took issue with infidelity clauses trying to regulate morals or fault:
+In Diosdado, the California Court of Appeal took issue with infidelity clauses trying to regulate morals or fault:

 “The family law court may not look to fault in dissolving the marriage, dividing property, or ordering support.
 Yet this agreement attempts to penalize the party who is at fault for having breached the obligation of sexual fidelity, and whose breach provided the basis for terminating the marriage.
 This penalty is in direct contravention of the public policy underlying no-fault divorce.